yenne1345/yenne1345/README.md

 - 💡 I’m a sophomore at Denison
 - 💻 I'm a Computer Science and Data Analytics double major with a minor in Maths
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Data Structures & Algorithms and Advanced Prescriptive Methods in Data Analytics
+- 🔭 I’m particularly interested in AI/ML field
 - 📫 How to reach me: nguyen_y6@denison.edu
 - 😄 Pronouns: she/her/hers
-- 💡 Fun fact: I can sleep up to 12 hours a day
+- ⚡ Fun fact: I can sleep up to 12 hours a day
 - 💼 Job interests: Software Developer, Data Analyst, Business Analyst
 <!--
 **yenne1345/yenne1345** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.